How Well Do You Treat Your Accounting Graduate Applicants?

 Want to see if Accountests will work for your company or firm?
 Click on the button for a FREE trial - use it on a candidate or get one of your staff to give it a go and see what they think.

-How well do you treat your graduate applicants?
+How well do you treat your accounting graduate applicants?

 The last year of university is stressful, for the students… and their parents.
 Just a couple of years ago both my daughters, in their final year of studies, were applying for graduate positions.

 After dealing with late-night requests to read applications, tears, frustration and finally elation when they received an offer the process has gave me an insight into what works, and what doesn’t.

 Negative experiences throughout the recruitment process alters the applicant’s perception of your organization.
 If it takes 3-4 weeks for candidates to hear the outcome of an application it creates the impression your organization is poorly organized and doesn’t care.
 It’s also extremely stressful – imagine waiting a phone call that could change your life every day for four weeks on end?

 The same goes for assessment centers.
 Candidates will be assessing your office culture; is it busy?
 Does it have good vibe?
 Are staff members welcoming and interested?
 Candidates with multiple offers will reject organizations if the workplace itself is not appealing.